mzampetakis/mzampetakis.github.io/_posts/2020-08-17-Log-Requests-in-Go.md

 From this point we have access to this request-id within our handler function allowing us to log with this unique id.

+> Keep in mind that now our middleware has a double role.
+The first is to log each request and the second on is to populate the context with a `request-id`.
+This might not be a preferred solution, however, it was easier to demonstrate it here like this.

 At this point all seem good.
 That's not completely correct.
 As seen [heat this issue](https://go-review.googlesource.com/c/go/+/30084):

 >Using a context.Context Value key of type string is a terrible idea and walks into the minefield of a global namespace.
 We should've outlawed it from day 1.